 If you enjoy them, you could always try hosting your own virtual wine tasting, too.

-As Decanter.com recently reported, the BIVB, Burgundy’s regional wine board, has revamped its online learning resources, including new content and updated rules on appellations.
+Can you name every Bourgogne climat?
+Burgundy’s regional wine board, the BIVB, has revamped its online learning resources to including new content and updated rules on appellations.

-Although aimed at the trade, it is free for anyone to take part.
-It is divided into four modules, which each take around 20 minutes, followed by a quiz at the end.
-The modules cover a range of topics, including grape varieties, appellations, food pairing and tasting wine.
+Although it’s mostly aimed at the trade, the course is free for everyone.
+There are four modules, taking around 20 minutes each, followed by a quiz at the end.
+Topics include grape varieties, appellations, food pairing and tasting wine.

 The course runs over six weeks and is designed to take a few hours each week.
 It is still free, although you can pay for a verified certificate once completed.

 The course is designed to help you describe the taste and aroma of wine, understand grapevines and vineyard methods, and compare different winemaking techniques.

 According to the course description, you can even virtually ‘make your own wine’ once you’re done.
 There’s only one way to find out…

 The Champagne regional body, Comité Champagne, has also launched its own online course to help create more experts on France’s premier fizz.

 This course is divided into classic and premium sections.